scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 A dysfunction must clear both principal gates to die of natural causes through the official channel.
 It must first be safe enough to report and then legible enough to fund.
 Between those gates sit acknowledgment, translation, timing, and authorization, each of which can attenuate the signal without any participant behaving irrationally or any department failing its local audit.

-The result is not that organizations deliberately choose dysfunction.
-More often, they build systems in which the rational action at each boundary is to pass only part of it onward.
+None of these dynamics requires a malicious actor.
+That result should not be mistaken for evidence that malicious actors are unavailable.
+More often, organizations build systems in which the rational action at each boundary is to pass only part of the dysfunction onward.
 The employee protects employment, management triages, Finance demands legibility, and the CFO allocates finite capital.
 Every stage behaves.
 Their product does not.

+The distinction matters.
+A system capable of producing the observed pathology from ordinary incentives alone requires no conspiracy theory to explain it; deliberate exploitation merely inherits an already functional mechanism.

 This matters because remediation is the only debt-reducing term in the GUM dynamics, and sustained correction at organizational scale must ask permission before acting.
 Urgency, deployment pressure, competence mismatch, and ordinary entropy accrue at full strength.
 Authorized correction arrives multiplied by $H$.
 The organization's nominal willingness to fix the problem may therefore remain high while its official remediation rate approaches zero, leaving participants to subsidize the difference or debt to accumulate.